 What We Don't Love: Pestle is a little small, heavy

 Sometimes you just need a big mortar and pestle, like when you are hosting a taco party and need a party-size batch of guacamole.
 And the Vasconia Granite Molcajete mortar and pestle set provides just the right amount of abrasion on the interior for even the toughest ingredients.

 This set comes in at a whopping 9 pounds, and with that heft comes a sturdy pestle up to even the smallest spice grinding jobs.
 The 4-cup capacity easily holds a family-size serving of fresh salsa, and because it is so lovely, it can double as a piece of serving ware.
 It does require seasoning before use and should be hand washed to ensure longevity.

 Dimensions (WxH): 7.9 x 3.4 inches | Capacity: 4 cups | Weight: 9 pounds

 Related: The Best Food Processors

 Best Stainless Steel: Bekith Stainless Steel Mortar and Pestle Set

-What We Like: Easy to clean, comes with lid, nonslip base, nonporous surface
+What We Love: Easy to clean, comes with lid, nonslip base, nonporous surface

-What We Don't Like: Mortar is shallow, smooth interior has no traction
+What We Don't Love: Mortar is shallow, smooth interior has no traction

 The 18/8 gauge stainless steel design of the Bekith mortar and pestle offers a durable, easy-to-clean choice.
 Equipped with a non-skid base, this model will not absorb odors or flavors, and will not stain.